keapgeek/laravel-keap/README.md

 I jump in to ensure a Laravel 11+ support for this package that completely ignores the PHP SDK and builds it's own wrapper using Laravel helpers and architectures.

-This package uses OAuth 2 with the REST API v1 of Keap, **WITHOUT** relying on the SDK of infusionsoft.
+This package uses OAuth 2 with the REST API v1 or v2 of Keap, **WITHOUT** relying on the SDK of infusionsoft.

 You can find a whole website with the documentation for this package at [https://www.laravelkeap.com/](https://www.laravelkeap.com/)